sphllzulu/eezyLiving-Admin/README.md

 The **EezyLiving Admin Panel** is a secure interface for administrators to manage accommodations, bookings, and user information for the EezyLiving hotel booking application.
 This panel provides functionality to add, update, and manage accommodations and reservations.

+## Deployed app
+Click here to use and explore the app: https://eezyliving-admin-3.onrender.com

 ## Table of Contents

 - [Features](#features)